elleobrien/hair_unet/README.md

 This code was last tested with Tensorflow 1.14.0 and Keras 2.3.0.

 ## Credits
 U-net model code is adapted from [zhixuhao's repo](https://github.com/zhixuhao/unet).
-Please contact me at andronovohpf@gmail.com if you are interested in obtaining the train model file.
+Please contact me at andronovohpf@gmail.com if you are interested in obtaining the trained model file.

 ## Data sources
 The dataset contains image-mask pairs from three sources: